fabrezi/blog/_posts/2024-04-30-Poem-three.markdown

 You won't remember me when I be gone,

 My heart has gone back to black,
-I can't remember the deatails or facts,
+I can't remember the details or facts,

 I have seen castles turn to dust,
 I have seen metal gone to rust,